reflectjs/reflectjs-doc/markdown/introduction.md

 Reflect.js is a groundbreaking reactive web framework which turns *HTML itself* into a [reactive language](#reactivity) for creating dynamic web sites and web apps, still [fully indexable](#indexability) out of the box, that can easily be based on [reusable components](#reusability).

 We're developers too, so we'll get straight to some actual code.
-We'll put our examples in a common `intro` directory and we'll start a Reflect.js development server from within that dir.
+We'll put our examples in a common `intro/` directory and we'll start a Reflect.js development server from within that dir.

 As shown in [Quick Start](quick-start), you can do that quick and easy: